 'Pure Hate' shows a woman’s ritualistic journey to the forest where she shoots clean, white picture frames into pieces.
 As the white gypsum dust settles, birds are singing and the woman’s eyes clear up.

-emotions, firearms, forests, hate, nature, performance (art forms), rituals, trees, violence (activity), women
+birds, emotions, experimental films, eyes, face, films (photography materials), firearms, forests, hate, media art, nature, performance (art forms), rituals, shooting, trees, video art, violence (activity), women

 Salla Tykkä (Author), Salla Tykkä (Cinematographer), Markus Nevalainen (Cinematographer), Salla Tykkä (Director), Salla Tykkä (Editor), Salla Tykkä (Script)